Working for us

 - Focus on what you personally need in order to reach your goals

-- Provide a consistently engaging and challenging learning environment
+- Provide both an interesting and challenging learning environment

 - Give you the strategies to communicate with confidence in and outside of the classroom

 The Trainer Standards outlines our approach.
-It shows how we ensure that our courses give our clients an effective and rewarding experience.Download
+It shows how we make sure that our courses give our clients an effective and rewarding experience.Download

 In addition to a qualification in English Language Teaching, a number of our trainers hold a professional qualification in other professional fields such as finance and law.
-This previous background can be very valuable when working on Individual Tuition programmes in their client's field.
+This previous background can be very valuable when working on Individual Tuition programmes in their client's specialist area.

 The average age of our training staff is around 41.
-The average experience of English language training to international students, including service in this school and previous experience is 12 years.
+The average experience of English language training to international students, working service in this school and previous experience is 11 years.
 Trainers have usually taught abroad as well as in Britain.

 Professional development is a priority for us: trainers regularly have time out of class to work on new programmes, materials and techniques.
-Staff regularly attend in-service training seminars.
+Staff regularly attend in-house training seminars.